gt-cec/jenkins-tutorial/README.md

 ## Make a study script

 Next we will make an example study script.
-In your terminal, navigate to the `studies` folder and create a new script, just use your name.
+In your terminal, navigate to the `studies` folder and create a new script, just use your name instead of `jack`.
 This tutorial is made for you to actually do these steps.

 ```
+cd Desktop/jenkins-tutorial
 cd studies
-notepad jack.bat
+notepad YOUR_NAME_HERE.bat
 ```

 This created a shell script file called `jack.bat` and opened it in Notepad for editing.
 If you want, you can open Explorer to see that the project folder and files exist.

-For our example study, our shell script will simply open a browser to the Georgia Tech homepage.
-In reality you can do a whole lot more with this script (run Python scripts, compile code, launch browsers on different screen, run other programs, and so on).
-Copy the below in:
+Copy the below into your shell script:

 ```
 echo "Now starting the user study!"
 # Open Microsoft Edge
-msedge gatech.edu
+start msedge gatech.edu
 echo "All set up!"
 # Keep the terminal open until the ENTER key is pressed
 read
 ```

+For our example study, our shell script will simply open a browser to the Georgia Tech homepage.
+In reality you can do a whole lot more with this script (run Python scripts, compile code, launch browsers on different screen, run other programs, and so on).

-In your terminal, test your script:
+In Powershell, test your script:

 ```
 jack.bat